LOADING ...

 We can be the new chapter in our

-We act in faith as the hour hand grips the minute hand and they land on the eleventh hour
+We must act in faith as the hour hand the minute hand and they land on the eleventh hour

 We must like the seed that change is possible to see.

-Never seize the flower, it grows knowing it become more than what it was
+Never seize the flower, it grows it must become more than what it was

-It changes, in growth, all of its potential can be unlocked.
+It changes, because in growth, all of its can be unlocked.

-Change is like rain, it with a single drop.
+Change is rain, it starts with a single drop.

 Caught in an endless waltz gravity, we circle the sun, wondering who, if anyone left the light on.